apache/flink/docs/dev/table/sqlClient.md

 {% highlight text %}
 CLI commands > session environment file > defaults environment file
 {% endhighlight %}

+Queries that are executed in a batch environment, can only be retrieved using the `table` result mode.

 {% top %}